PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

 As a player I want to play an Orc so that I can be crude, drunk, and stupid

-- +4 to Strength Score, -2 to Intelligence, Wisdom, and Charisma Scores
+- +2 to Strength Modifier, -1 to Intelligence, Wisdom, and Charisma Modifiers
 - +2 to Armor Class due to thick hide

 As a player I want to play a Dwarf so that I can drink more than the orc

-- +2 to Constitution Score, -2 to Charisma Score
+- +1 to Constitution Modifier, -1 to Charisma Modifier
+- doubles Constitution Modifier when adding to hit points per level (if positive)
 - +2 when attacking orcs (Dwarves hate Orcs)
-- doubles Constitution Modifier when adding to hit points per level

 As a player I want to play an Elf so that I can drink wine and snub my nose at the crude dwarf and orc

-- +2 to Dexterity Score, -2 to Constitution Score
+- +1 to Dexterity Modifier, -1 to Constitution Modifier
 - does a critical hit on a 19 or 20, not just a 20
 - +2 to Armor Class when being attacked by orcs

-As a player I want to play a Human so that I can at least drink the elf under the table

-- +2 to all attacks (humans are well trained fighters)

 ##Iteration 3 - Weapons, Armor & Items